dev-dwr/rest-api-typescript/README.md

 * Zod - schema validation
 * Jest - JS testing framework maintained  by Facebook
 * Supertest - library for testing http

+## Technologies Frontend
+* Next.js - enables React application Server Side Rendering functionalities, which put big emphasize on website performance
+* Axios - promised based http client
+* Zod - schema and form validation
+* react-hook-form - react library for creating flexible form validation
+* SWR - react library for data fetching.
+SWR is a strategy to first return data from cache, then send the fetch request, and finally come with up-to-date data.
+With SWR, components will get a stream of data updates constantly and automatically.
+And the UI will be always fast and reactive.

 ## Prerequisites
 1. Running instance of docker(preferably Docker)
 ```docker